vl-pixel00/3DReconstruction-Industrial-Project/README.md

 ```

 ### Utilising the Image-to-3D Workflow

-Note: The workflow JSON file is not included in this repository and will be provided separately.

 1. Launch ComfyUI by running `python main.py` from the ComfyUI directory
 2. Access the web interface at http://localhost:8188